 Prohibited Use of Firearms is a class 2 misdemeanor in Arapahoe County.
 A class 2 misdemeanor could result in 3 to 12 months in jail.
 Additionally, you may face up to $1,000 in fines.
 You could be looking at these punishments even for something that feels like an innocent mistake.

-If you or someone close to you has been charged with Prohibited Use of a Weapon, be smart, exercise your right to remain silent, and contact the best criminal defense attorneys from O'Malley and Sawyer at 303-830-0880.
+If you or someone close to you has been charged with Prohibited Use of a Weapon, be smart, exercise your right to remain silent, and contact the best criminal defense attorneys from Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay-Kalhh